• Skip to primary navigation

 damaged Lane Cedar Chest

-This is how the chest looked when I brought it home.
+This is how the Lane Cedar Chest looked when I brought it home.
 It came from my favorite junk shop.
-I can’t remember the price but maybe around $20.
-It had a padded top at one time.
-I have a similar Lane Cedar Chest with a padded top and I re-covered the top not too long ago (here).
-The padded top is a separate piece that just screws to the wood top of the cedar chest.
-The top on this one was gone and I just needed to fill the screw holes before painting.
+I can’t remember the price, but it was probably around $20.
+The chest had a padded top at one time.
+I have a similar Lane Cedar Chest with a padded top, and I re-covered the top not too long ago (here).

 prepping furniture to paint